pulibrary/njmaps_exhibit_archive/counties/burlington.md

 {% assign dir = "burlington" %}
 {% assign id = "2013-indian-mills" %}
-{% assign title = "2013: The spillway on Indian Mills Lake where the Indian gristmill once operated (shown as the black area on the map).
+{% assign title = "2013: The spillway on Indian Mills Lake where the Indian gristmill once operated (on the left end of the bottom lake).
 It burned down in 1762." %}
 {% include figure-left.html %}
 {% assign dir = "burlington" %}
 {% assign id = "1883-indian-reservation-lands" %}
 {% assign title = "&quot;Map of the Indian Lands at Edgepillock, alias Brotherton.&quot; Printed map, 25 × 28 cm, on larger sheet.
 From Major E. M. Woodward and John F. Hagemean's History of Burlington and Mercer Counties, New Jersey, with Biographical Sketches of Many of Their Pioneers and Prominent Men (Philadelphia: Everts & Peck, 1883) [General Collection]." %}
 {% include figure.html %}

+<h1 class="fancy nobg">◊ ◊ ◊</h1>

 {% assign dir = "burlington" %}
 {% assign id = "1876-little-egg-harbor-map" %}